KunalBharadwaj/Sarathi/Backend/README.md

-# Uber Backend API Documentation
+# Sarathi Backend API Documentation

 This document provides information about the API endpoints available in the Uber Backend application.